MelanieMessih/SVVR---Brain-Plasticity/README.md

 The following list describes the folder structure that can be found on this page.
 - **Brain-Plasticity**:
-  - **code**: contains all functions needed to reproduce our work
+  - **code**: contains all code needed to reproduce our work
-    - **code/brain_plasticity.py**: Python file including all functions for data preprocessing and visualization
+    - **code/brain_plasticity.py**: Python file including the functions for all data preprocessing and monitoring of the areas
+    - **code/visualization_of_simulations.py**: Python file for visualizing the networks between the different areas in ParaView
+    - **code/visualization_of_simulations.pvsm**: final state of the networks between the different areas in ParaView

   - **processed-data**: contains the preprocessed data needed to generate the visualizations
     - **processed-data/connections/no-network**: contains 202 txt files, one for each incoming and outgoing signal per step in the no-network simulation, with the connected source and target areas and their positions.